 ‘DAC is a real game changer for the European Green Deal’

 “DAC will boost rail freight transport in Europe by increasing capacity, efficiency and quality of the system”, said Mark Topal, Programme Manager of the European DAC Delivery Programme.
 He talked to Shift2Rail about the ambitions for the programme, and how to ensure the involvement of the whole rail sector to make the roll-out of DAC a success.
-Mark Topal will also speak about Digital Automatic Coupling at the event RailTech Europe 2021.
+Mark Topal also speaks about Digital Automatic Coupling at RailTech Europe 2021.

 Digital Automatic Coupling (DAC) is an innovative component to automatically couple and decouple the rolling

 stock in a freight train both physically as well as digitally.
 It has many possibilities: increasing network capacity, less shunting in train formation, reducing manual processes and enabling predictive maintenance.

 Shift2Rail, the European rail initiative which aims to accelerate the adaption of new and advanced technologies in railways, has endorsed the European DAC Delivery Programme to provide a commonly agreed single standard DAC technology.
 The programme builds upon Research & Innovation results and pilots to ensure needed actions are taken for a fast, technically and economically feasible European‐wide roll‐out.

 Mark Topal, Chief Technical Officer of ÖBB and one of the newly appointed DAC Delivery Program Managers: “Being a key technology for a significant modal shift to rail, DAC is a real game changer for the European Green Deal.”